 Each of the following scenarios describes the result of some (made up) classifier: there is a list of the correct labels, and the corresponding predictions.
 For each of the following situations, compute accuracy, recall, precision, and F1 score.
 You may verify your answers with code, but you must show work, or some intermediate steps, to receive full credit on this problem.

-a) (4 points) A binary classification result, where the correct labels are
+a) (4 points total) A binary classification result, where the correct labels are

 [T, T, F, T, F, T, F, T]